Looking for some cool places in Bucharest or want to get a bit off the beaten path in Romania’s capital city? Read on!

 Nowadays, you will find a beautifully restored medieval tavern, a wine cellar, and the summer garden that is well worth a stop.

 I don’t know how the food is at the restaurant, but you can see the Inn even if you are not a customer here.

 12. Simbio restaurant

 If you are looking for a good meal, I can highly recommend Simbio restaurant.
 It had a great atmosphere and the best meal of my 5-day trip in Bucharest.

 Just prepare to walk a bit in order to get there.
 The place is literally a hidden gem and is outside the main tourist areas.

 Location: Strada Negustori 26

-So, these are some of my favourite hidden gems of Bucharest.
+So, these are some of my favorite hidden gems of Bucharest.
 Bucharest is truly a city of contrasts and if you only see the landmarks, you’ll be missing a great deal.

 Have you been to Bucharest?
-Please leave a comment and share your favourite places in the city!
+Please leave a comment and share your favorite places in the city!

 Planning a trip to Bucharest?
 You can find the best deals for Bucharest accommodation here.